durp/lingo/README.md

 Perhaps the most important data structure is the `*Annotation` structure.
 It basically holds a word and the associated metadata for the word.

 For dependency parses, the graph takes three forms: `*Dependency`, `*DependencyTree` and `*Annotation`.
-All three forms are convertable from one to another.
+All three forms are convertible from one to another.
 TODO: explain rationale behind each data type.

 ## Quirks ##